ahmetax/akta/README.md

 The translations will be performed by GoogleTranslate with the deep_translate library.
 These operations will also have to be done at intervals.

 I will continue to announce the developments here.

+## Todo List

+- Writing code to compile works by authors whose copyrights have expired and translate them into modern Turkish

+- Writing control codes that will prevent duplicate documents from being added to the AKTA archive

+- Producing sample codes that will contribute to the promotion of the archive and facilitate its use

+- Contacting individuals and organizations that can donate documents

+- Applying for permission to institutions that share open source documents, such as Gutenberg.org

+- Continuously analyzing the content of the archive and sharing the results obtained

+- Contacting individuals and organizations that can contribute to the project

+- Developing measures to ensure the sustainability of the project

+- Promoting the project on social media